HeRCLab/hercm/doc/bxf-spec.md

 Field headers take the format `NAME CTYPE VTYPE`, where `NAME` can be any string, `CTYPE` can be either `SINGLE` or `LIST`, indicating whether the field contains a list or a single value, and `VTYPE` indicates the variable type of the field, and can be either `FLOAT`, `INT`, or `STRING`.

-**NOTE**: HeRCM does not differentiate between float and double, and either may be written to a `FLOAT` field.
+**NOTE**: BXF does not differentiate between float and double, and either may be written to a `FLOAT` field.
 It is up to the parser to determine how to read in `FLOAT` fields.

 All of the following are valid examples of fields.
 ```